rakia/ng-dynamic-stepper/README.md

 4. How to Host and Deploy an Angular App on Firebase: https://levelup.gitconnected.com/host-and-deploy-on-firebase-cbca4aad2fa6

 5. How TensorFlow.js Became a Performance Bottleneck for My App: https://betterprogramming.pub/web-performance-and-tensorflow-js-3db05b1de958

-You can follow me and find more of my articles here: https://rakiabensassi.medium.com/ and if you would like to support me, you can sign up here: https://rakiabensassi.medium.com/membership

 # Build a Reusable Stepper as an Angular Library
 ## Convey your process’s progress with a dynamic stepper